NashiaHolloway/THM/blue_primer_splunk/walkthrough.md

 | where pass!\=""
 | table dest_ip pass uri
 ```
-Upon completing this search my eye automatically finds "batman".
+Upon completing this search my eye automatically finds `batman`.
 Seems fitting that this is the right answer given the name of the website.
 It is the right answer, but let's pretent we just make an educated guess and build a more solid case as to why.

 ```SQL
 index="botsv1" sourcetype="stream:http" dest_ip="192.168.250.70" uri="*administrator*"